 2. Using acrylic paint and a brayer

-This background was created by putting some blobs (technical term!) of acrylic paint – I tend to use fluid acrylics but soft body acrylics or craft paint will also work well – and then using a brayer (a mini rubber roller) to spread the paint.
+This background was created by putting some different colour blobs (technical term!) of acrylic paint on a brayer (a mini rubber roller) – I tend to use fluid acrylics but soft body acrylics or craft paint will also work well – and then using the brayer to spread the paint.
 You can have fun with this and go in different directions and mix different colours using the brayer to create some interesting colour mixes.
 I like to leave patches of the white paper or canvas to give texture.

-I coloured patches of watercolour crayons randomly around the page until the page was covered in colour then I used a wet paintbrush over my colouring to activate the crayons – I also created swirls with my paintbrush to add extra interest to the page.
+I coloured patches of watercolour pencils up and down the page until the page was covered in colour then I used a wet paintbrush over my colouring to activate the pencils.
+You could do the same with water-soluble crayons like Neo Color 2.

-For this background, I put some blobs of acrylic paint on the page and then moved the paint around the page using my fingers (I wear gloves to avoid getting paint on my skin).
-I sometimes mix the different colours using my fingers on the page but generally just have fun!
+For this background, I put some blobs of acrylic paint on my sponge and then moved the paint up and down the page using the sponge, swapping colours each time.